 We adore precious and semi-precious gemstones, as they are nature’s treasures.
 They come from various depths and locations all around the world and many have taken thousands of years to form.
-These can be seen through the stones in forms of inclusions, that many might consider imperfections but which, in fact, tell us their mysteries.
+Each individual gemstone is unique with no identical match.
+Therefore stones may slightly differ from those in our pictures.

 The amethyst belongs to the quartz group consisting of a violet or purple variety.
 Amethysts can be found for example Brazil and even in Finland.
 Amethysts are believed to represent hope and strength, which is why, throughout history, heads of state and clergy have used them as a sign of power.

 The citrine also belongs to the quartz group and its colours range from yellow to orange.
 Its name originates in the French word for lemon ‘citron’.
 The citrine is known as the stone of joy, positivity and of light.
 Some of the oldest found citrines date back to 300 B.C and were favoured amongst Ancient Greeks and Romans.

 The sapphire is known as the stone of wisdom.
 It is believed to give its holder peace, energy and vitality.
 The sapphire belongs to the Corundum family of gems and comes in all colours of the rainbow; with the blue sapphire being the most well known.
 The Buddhists believe the sapphire can calm the mind and drive away negative thoughts.

 The topaz is a silicate mineral and it is believed it got its name from an island, Topazios, located in the Red Sea.
 They are generally colourless, yellow, reddish brown, pink, light green or light blue.
 According to tradition, topaz is a stone of joy and peace.
 They can be found around the world including Finnish Lapland.

 The morganite belongs to the beryl family and found in various shades of light/dark pink to pink/peach.
 The morganite is named after the famous stone collector J.P Morgan.
 It is a stone representing love, joy and forgiveness as well as self-love.